exonum/exonum-doc/src/get-started/light-client.md

 data.
 The highest level, evidently, corresponds to the blockchain state hash.

 Below is the proof chart representing the proof structure.
-You can refer to it while we will be further analyzing it.
+You can refer to it while we will be further conducting the proof analyses.

 ![proof-chart](../images/proof-chart.png)

 Thus, first of all, we check that the block containing our data is correct and bears the state hash indicated in the proof.
-For this purpose we load and format the actual list of public keys of validator nodes stored in the network [configuration](../architecture/configuration.md).
+For this purpose we load the actual list of public keys of validator nodes stored in the network [configuration](../architecture/configuration.md).
 The keys are applied to assert that the data received from the blockchain was indeed agreed upon by all the member nodes in the network:

 ```javascript
 const response = await axios.get('/api/services/configuration/v1/configs/actual')

 const validators = response.data.config.validator_keys.map(validator => validator.consensus_key)
 ```